Reimagining What’s Up Thursday to strengthen XD culture

 • Lower engagement scores year-over-year

-• Qualitative insights: XD’s centralized identity had deteriorated
+• XD’s centralized identity had deteriorated

 If we intentionally invest in What’s Up Thursday (WUT) by improving the experience design, elevating leadership presence, and curating relevant content, then we will: